wsp-sag/balsa/README.md

 ## Key features

-- I/O routines to convert from binary matrix formats (INRO, OMX, and more) to Pandas DataFrames and Series.
+- I/O routines to convert from binary matrix formats (INRO, OMX, and more) to Pandas DataFrames and Series
-- Matrix operations such as balancing, dis/aggregation, and bucket rounding.
+- Matrix operations such as balancing, dis/aggregation, and bucket rounding
 - Plotting functions such a Trip Length Frequency Distributions
 - Pretty Logging utilities for use in program applications
-- Management of JSON configuration files, including comments.
 - and more!

 Balsa is compatible with Python 3.5+